Processors

 - Input

-- Event attribute:
+- Event metadata:

 - Configuration